Christian Education and Formation

 Lectionary Class: (Library)

-The lectionary class meets in the Library at 9:15AM.
+The lectionary class meets in Office #1 (next to Kendall's office) at 9:15AM.
 We study the assigned readings for each Sunday.
 Please contact Les House at 478-733-2939 or via email if you have any questions.

 Other Adult Spiritual Formation Opportunities: